meisserecon/www/_posts/2015-10-26-Interview-Volkswirtschaft.md

 layout: post
 title: Interview in <em>Die Volkswirtschaft</em>
 ---
-<p><emp>Die Volkswirtschaft</em>, a Swiss economics journal, interviewed me on the relationship between state and startups.
+<p><em>Die Volkswirtschaft</em>, a Swiss economics journal, interviewed me on the relationship between state and startups.
 The interview titled <em>The State Shouldn't Stay in the Way</em> was published <a href="http://dievolkswirtschaft.ch/de/2015/10/meisser-11-2015/">in German</a> as well as <a href="http://dievolkswirtschaft.ch/fr/2015/10/letat-ne-doit-pas-se-mettre-en-travers-du-chemin/">in French</a> on 2015-10-26.</p>

 <p><a href="http://dievolkswirtschaft.ch/content/uploads/2015/10/11_Tesar_Interview_Meisser_DE.pdf"><img src="/assets/images/vwl.jpg" alt="" class="image full"></a></p>